siemens/LightweightCmpRa/doc/config/README.md

 Uniform Resource Identifiers (URI), directory names, shared secrets, and passwords are case sensitive.**

-The format and syntax of an URI is specified in [RFC2396](https://www.ietf.org/rfc/rfc2396.txt).
+The format and syntax of an URI is specified in [RFC 2396](https://www.ietf.org/rfc/rfc2396).

 ## Matching array entries